 RMS Beauty*: There’s a reason why all beauty bloggers love RMS – their products are high quality, long lasting, and pretty green too.
 Their Un-Cover Up is my must-have concealer.

 P.S.
-If you prefer to look for your own sustainable beauty brands, I recommend shopping on Acala, Content Beauty* or Love Lula*.
-All three are like department stores that only stock sustainable beauty products!
+If you prefer to look for your own sustainable beauty brands, I recommend shopping on Content Beauty*, Cult Beauty*, or Feelunique*.
+All three are like beauty department stores that are making a concerted effort to stock sustainable beauty products!

 Disclaimer: This post contains affiliate links (denoted with '*') and gifted items (denoted with 'gifted')